arijit-2001/AI-Car-Pedestrian-Tracking-Python/README.md

 Herewith, the hardware design and the software flowchart is also attached for reference.
 Both are created by Team Xplore.

-THE VIDEOS THAT WE USED FOR OUR DEMO CAN BE DOWNLOADED FROM HERE:- https://drive.google.com/file/d/1jsRJr8G8ght5XKgghX72Cz6FYaGq-2W-/view?usp=sharing https://drive.google.com/file/d/1MsYRbmYyYVeFKdRijG3tt_Dy02eMn-Hf/view?usp=sharing
+THE VIDEOS THAT WE USED FOR TESTING CAN BE DOWNLOADED FROM HERE:- https://drive.google.com/file/d/1jsRJr8G8ght5XKgghX72Cz6FYaGq-2W-/view?usp=sharing https://drive.google.com/file/d/1MsYRbmYyYVeFKdRijG3tt_Dy02eMn-Hf/view?usp=sharing